 “It’s the organs.”

-“Whatever alchemist told you that has been handling too much quickslilver.”
+“Whatever alchemist told you that has been handling too much quicksilver.”
 Lucas brushed past him and slid down the bank, approaching the body.

 Now panic was added to the tumult.
 Thomas was running out of time; the longer it took to process the body, the less potent the compounds would be.
 And even if there was another juvenile shingleback around, it took him a week to find this one.
 He couldn’t afford to get worse, he couldn’t spend another day like this.